VKnowU: Evaluating Visual Knowledge Understanding in Multimodal LLMs: Related Work

-\paragraph{Benchmarks for Multimodal Large Language Models.} MLLM evaluation has rapidly evolved alongside model capabilities.
-Early benchmarks focused on visual perception, such as VQA \citep{antol2015vqa}, captioning \citep{lin2014microsoft}, and OCR \citep{singh2019towards}.
-Later works like \cite{fu2023mme, liu2023visual, li2024seed, fu2024blink, song2024cognitive} decoupled perception from reasoning in static images, while POPE \citep{li2023pope, guan2024hallusionbench} exposed hallucinations via adversarial questions.
-In video, the evaluation shifts to temporal reasoning, advancing from single-scene tasks \citep{goyal2017something, xiao2021next} to complex, long-form understanding \citep{li2024mvbench, liu2024tempcompass}.
-Recent works emphasize multimodal reasoning \citep{yu2025vrbench, liu2025videoreasonbench} and knowledge-intensive tasks \citep{zhang2024humaneval, zhao2025mmvu, xu2025expvid}, integrating visual evidence with expert-level knowledge to test real-world applicability.
+\paragraph{\textbf{Benchmarks for Multimodal LLMs.}} MLLM evaluation has rapidly evolved alongside its capabilities.
+Early benchmarks focused on visual perception, such as VQA \cite{antol2015vqa}, captioning \cite{lin2014microsoft}, and OCR \cite{singh2019towards}.
+Later works \cite{fu2023mme, liu2023visual, li2024seed, fu2024blink, song2024cognitive} decoupled perception from reasoning in static images, while POPE \cite{li2023pope} exposed hallucinations via adversarial questions.
+In video, the evaluation shifts to temporal reasoning, advancing from single-scene \cite{goyal2017something, xiao2021next} to long-context scenarios \cite{li2024mvbench, liu2024tempcompass, shi2026river}.
+Recent works emphasize multimodal reasoning \cite{yu2025vrbench, liu2025videoreasonbench} and knowledge-intensive tasks \cite{zhang2024humaneval, zhao2025mmvu, xu2025expvid}, integrating visual evidence with expert-level knowledge to test real-world applicability.
 In contrast, the questions in \BENCH\ focus on visual knowledge rooted in human psychology and are deliberately formulated to be straightforward, eliminating the need for domain-specific knowledge.

-\paragraph{Visual Knowledge.} David Marr’s classical formulation of computer vision~\citep{marr2010vision} focuses on identifying \textit{what} and \textit{where}, but human visual intelligence encompasses much more. \cite{zhu2020dark} proposed FPICU as the \textit{dark matter} of vision, like dark matter in the universe, invisible in pixels, yet essential for meaningful understanding.
-This insight has also been introduced by the concept of visual knowledge~\citep{pan2019visual, wang2025visual}, which not only emerges from perception but also enables visual memory, and mental simulation, forming the basis of how we interpret the world.
-VCR~\citep{li2022from} introduced the visual commonsense reasoning task, yet its scope is limited to scenarios involving human activities.
-Recently, \cite{li2024core} uncovered the core knowledge deficits in MLLMs where they consistently underperform on low-level abilities relative to high-level ones, highlighting a persistent disconnect between seeing and truly understanding.
+\paragraph{\textbf{Visual Knowledge.}} David Marr’s classical formulation of computer vision~\cite{marr2010vision} focuses on identifying \textit{what} and \textit{where}, but human intelligence encompasses much more.
+Zhu \etal \cite{zhu2020dark} proposed FPICU as the \textit{dark matter} of vision, like dark matter in the universe, invisible in pixels, yet essential for visual understanding.
+This insight has also been introduced by visual knowledge~\cite{pan2019visual, wang2025visual,zhou2026worldvqa}, which not only emerges from perception but also enables visual memory and mental simulation, forming the basis of how we interpret the world.
+VCR~\cite{li2022from} introduced the visual commonsense reasoning, yet its scope is limited in human activities.
+Recently, Li~\etal~\cite{li2024core} uncovered the core knowledge deficits in MLLMs where they consistently underperform on low-level abilities relative to high-level ones, highlighting a persistent disconnect between seeing and truly understanding.